MonkeyAndres/MonkeyAndres.github.io/_posts/2020-11-25-content-of-this-blog.md

 ---

-In this post, I want to explain what I'm going to share so you know what to expect from it.
+In this post, I want to explain what I'm going to share, so you know what to expect from it.

 ## What will I write about?